Skip to content

 Q: How do you choose your next assignment?

-A: “I keep an open mind until it’s time for me to open my mouth and everything after that is magic.”
+A: “I keep an open mind until it’s time for me to open my mouth - everything after that is magic.”

 Q: What are some unexpected challenges of living on the road?

 A: “Expect the unexpected.
-I have an amazing wife and we are Blairs; so, whatever presents itself gets handled accordingly and we keep it moving forward.”
+I have an amazing wife and whatever presents itself gets handled accordingly and we keep it moving forward.”

 Q: How does patient care differ across the places you’ve worked?